dlfelps/dlfelps.github.io/_posts/2024-05-01-quantum-smalltalk4.md

 It may be tempting to interpret this experiment as a case of [retrocausality](https://en.wikipedia.org/wiki/Retrocausality), whereby the insertion of the second beamsplitter causes the photon to retroactively act like a wave instead of a particle.
 However, this is a leap too far.

-Experiment #13, also known as the [delayed-choice experiment](https://en.wikipedia.org/wiki/Wheeler%27s_delayed-choice_experiment), demonstrates a  subtle point of [wave-particle duality](https://en.wikipedia.org/w/index.php?title=Wave%E2%80%93particle_duality).
-Namely, a photon's behavior is *always* governed by the Schrödinger equation, yet when measured, it is observed as a particle whose location is determined by the [Born rule](https://en.wikipedia.org/wiki/Born_rule).
+Experiment #13, also known as the [delayed-choice experiment](https://en.wikipedia.org/wiki/Wheeler%27s_delayed-choice_experiment), demonstrates a  subtle point of [wave-particle duality](https://en.wikipedia.org/w/index.php?title=Wave%E2%80%93particle_duality) - a photon's behavior is *always* governed by the Schrödinger equation, yet when measured, it is observed as a particle whose location is determined by the [Born rule](https://en.wikipedia.org/wiki/Born_rule).

 This is what is meant by a photon acting like a *wave* and a *particle*.
 But what about Experiments #10 and #12, where the photon acted only like a particle and not like a wave?
 WRONG.
-The photon was both, but the wavefunction merely predicted behavior that was particle-like.
+The photon was both, but the wavefunction predicted behavior that did not have any interference (i.e. it is particle-like).

 # Summary
 Experiment #13 presented John Wheeler's [delayed-choice experiment](https://en.wikipedia.org/wiki/Wheeler%27s_delayed-choice_experiment).
-We won't discuss it in this series, but if you found this interesting I encourage you to read about an extension of this experiment called the [delayed-choice quantum eraser](https://en.wikipedia.org/wiki/Delayed-choice_quantum_eraser).
+An interesting variation of this experiment is called the [delayed-choice quantum eraser](https://en.wikipedia.org/wiki/Delayed-choice_quantum_eraser).

 # Appendix: The Smalltalk code
 The full Pharo package can be found at [dlfeps/MZI](https://github.com/dlfelps/MZI).